AyahNasser/cse15l-Lab-report2/README.md

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/122571192/215666911-ad5398a8-9c19-48df-8b02-25808cd4a09d.png">
 - In this screenshot, we are adding another string to the one we had originally, which is "How are you" here, and the methods that were called in my code is, handleRequest.
 - However, we are making sure here that we are only adding and not replacing the previous method, as well as adding another line.
-- The relevant arguments are the url, which is the name of the web we are creating.
+- The relevant arguments are the url ```` /add-message?s=Hello ````, which is the name of the web we are creating.
 It will add the string (message) to teh array again as a new element of the array, which means it will add an index for this new element.The same reasoning for the first picture applies here.